mmmirrra/mmmirrra.github.io/_posts/2023-08-02-MultimediaSystem-environment.markdown

   - Data transfer speed from CD-ROM to main memory
   - The initial speed of CD-ROM was 150 Kbps.
   - Afterwards, transfer speeds were improved with the development of 16, 32, 48, and 52x speeds.
-  - Example) What is a 48x CD drive?
+  - Example: What is a 48x CD drive?
     - 150 Kbps x 48 = Means transfer speed of 7,200 Kbps.
 <br />
 - Next generation DVD